 Ernest Hemingway’s home is listed on the National Register of Historic Places, but it remains private property and is not open for visitors at this time.
 The library is currently undergoing renovations on the home, and hopes to open an apartment to run a resident program for writers.

-The Silver Creek Preserve is an interesting piece of Sun Valley that gives you insight into a different side of Ernest Hemingway.
+The Silver Creek Preserve is an interesting place in Sun Valley that gives you insight into a different side of Ernest Hemingway.

 On the preserve is a quote from Hemingway’s The Sun Also Rises: